 Vincent Maessen (24, Netherlands), Master in International and European Tax Law

-In a PBL environment you are, aside from the supervision of your tutor, personally responsible for what you learn.
-You are therefore required to play an active role in the learning process.
-You analyse problems that lie at the heart of actual research being conducted in Maastricht.
-You take part in discussions, share knowledge and, together with the group, formulate your own learning objectives.
-Relative to the number of contact hours with your tutor, you spend comparatively more time on independent study and group assignments.
+In PBL you are personally responsible (under supervision, of course) for what you learn.
+This requires you to play an active role in the learning process.
+Often, the problems you analyse are also the subject of important academic research being conducted at UM.
+Together with your group, you take part in discussions, share knowledge and formulate your own learning objectives.
+The number of face-to-face teaching hours at UM is, compared to other universities, relatively limited.
+The rest of your week is taken up by independent study and group assignments.

 You acquire skills for life

 Our graduates serve as the evidence that Problem-Based Learning is effective.
 They are assertive, independent and professional.
 They are especially skilled in analysing complex issues, gathering and structuring information, working in international teams, leading discussions, and forming and presenting ideas.
 Research shows that when it comes to developing this particular skillset, PBL is more effective than traditional education methods.

 - besides the tutorials, you also attend lectures, practicals or skills training sessions; exactly how many depends on your study programme.
 The content is always geared towards the case studies covered in the tutorials